aaronbloomfield/dada/hws/hw11-format.md

 ## Details

-1. Like the buffer overflow assignment, this assignment is likely to be very sensitive to the exact environemnt used.
+1. Like the buffer overflow assignment, this assignment is likely to be very sensitive to the exact environment used.
 Your exploit must work on the Ubuntu 16.04 LTS environment with the exact executable file we provide.

 2. The executable you must exploit is located on Collab in the Resources section, and is named `format-string-vulnerability.exe`.
 It will ask for your name, then ask you to confirm the name after printing it out.
 This first printing out will use code similar to the following:
 ```